Regime information for Styal Prison

 Catering is provided from a central kitchen, where pre-select menus with healthy eating and various options are available for all prisoners.
 Within the population, there are five self-catering units, Paterson, Nightingale, Mellanby, Fox and Acorn (MBU), where women can cook their own meals.

-Contract run by Cheshire East Community Health (CECH); there is a Doctor on site everyday covering GP clinics and first night receptions.
-Clinic sessions cover genitor-urinary health and family planning, Nurse triage, stop smoking, bloods, independent drug treatment services, midwifery and sonography services.
-Once a month there is a specialist podiatry service which is arranged by referral only and a fortnightly optometrist service.
-In addition there is a family support worker who works with women with children who have drug and alcohol issues.
+Contract run by Spectrum Community Health C.I.C. there is either a Doctor on site Monday to Saturday or an NMP covering GP clinics and First Night Centre new receptions.
+Clinic sessions cover genitor-urinary health and family planning, Nurse triage, stop smoking, long term conditions, screening, procedures, and midwifery.
+Once a week there is a specialist podiatry service and physiotherapy, which is arranged by referral only and a fortnightly optometrist service.
+There is also monthly ultra sound and x-ray service.
+In addition there is independent Drug and Alcohol Recovery Services (Lifeline Project) and a family support worker who works with women with children who have drug and alcohol issues.

 All prisoners receive a health screen on admission to prison within 24 hours.
-The Mental Health In Reach team then carry out an assessment within 48 hours of admission on the First Night Centre.
+The Mental Health Team then carry out an assessment within 48 hours of admission on the First Night Centre.
 Health Care Forums are held to give prisoners the opportunity to influence the future shape of health care at Styal and to enable them to contribute to healthcare delivery.

 Styal is proactive in supporting families to maintain contact.
 Mothers with children up to the age of 18 months may be eligible to live in a dedicated Mother and Baby Unit (MBU), and take part in programmes to support the development of their child.
 Admission onto the unit is by prior application and vetting supported by a multi-agency admission board.
 The MBU is run by the Action for Children Charity.
-Mothers with older children will be encouraged to keep contact through special events and family days.
-Mediation helps with problems with wider family relationships and there is an ongoing programme of ‘parenting skills'.
+Phoneix Futures are very active within the prison, identifying and providing support to the women with family issues.
+They asset with tea bar at visits, as well as activities for children.
+Mothers with older children will be encouraged to keep contact through special events and family /Lifer days.
+Mediation helps with problems with wider family relationships.